-Nothing in this Informal Meeting process limits the Exchange from enforcing the rules of the Exchange, which may include a disciplinary action pursuant to such rules.

-The proposed appeal rights in Rule 510(c) are taken from current Rule 511, but expanded to cover specialists (including Remote Specialists), SQTs, and RSQTs.
-Specifically, the Exchange proposes to amend Rule 510 to adopt the following language in Rule 510(c): An appeal by a specialist (including Remote Specialist), SQT, or RSQT to the Board of Directors from a decision of the Exchange may be requested by a member or member organization interested therein by filing with the Secretary of the Exchange written notice of appeal within ten (10) days after the decision has been rendered.
-Any appeal from a decision pursuant to Rule 510 may be heard by the Board of Directors or a panel appointed by the Board of Directors (collectively "Board") composed of three (3) members not materially involved in the Exchange decision appealed from.
-If a panel is appointed by the Board, three persons shall be selected to serve on the panel and in making such selections the Board shall, to the extent practicable, choose individuals
+no verbatim record will be kept.
+If the Exchange believes there are no mitigating circumstances that would demonstrate substantial improvement of or reasonable justification for the failure to meet the good standing requirements of this Rule 510, the Exchange may take appropriate action pursuant to subsection (b) of this Rule 510.
+Nothing in this Informal Meeting process limits the Exchange from enforcing the rules of the Exchange, which may include a disciplinary action pursuant to such rules.32 The Regulatory staff may, for example, initiate a disciplinary action pursuant to Rule 960.3 against a member for failure to meet continuous quoting obligations in Rule 1014.
+The proposed appeal rights in Rule 510(c) are taken from current Rule 511, but expanded to cover specialists (including Remote Specialists), SOTs, and RSOTs.33 Specifically, the Exchange proposes to amend Rule 510 to adopt the following language in Rule 510(c): An appeal by a specialist (including Remote Specialist), SQT, or RSQT to the Board of Directors from a decision of the Exchange may be requested by a member or member organization interested therein by filing with the Secretary of the Exchange written notice of appeal within ten (10) days after the decision has been rendered.
+Any appeal from a decision pursuant to Rule 510 may be heard by the Board or a Board Panel composed of

-&lt;sup>32 For example, the Exchange may pursue disciplinary process against a member that commits an egregious market making violation evidenced by a pattern of repeated failure to make a two-sided market in assigned options.
+Another example would be that the Exchange may pursue disciplinary process against a member that commits an egregious market making violation evidenced by a pattern of repeated failure to make a two-sided market in assigned options.

-&lt;sup>33 The SQT and RSQT appeal rights to the Board now in Rule 510 are limited to apply only in respect of performance evaluations.
-The Exchange believes that the appeal rights afforded SQTs and RSQTs in proposed Rule 510, which will be to a special committee of the Board/designee, are appropriate in that they are expanded to cover any decision of the Exchange regarding Rule 510; and, an informal meeting process is also afforded prior to appeal.
+The SQT and RSQT appeal rights to the Board currently in Rule 510 are limited to apply only in respect of performance evaluations.
+The Exchange believes that the appeal rights afforded SQTs and RSQTs in proposed Rule 510, which will be to the Board or a Board Panel, are appropriate in that they are expanded to cover any decision of the Exchange regarding Rule 510; and, an informal meeting process is also afforded prior to appeal.
+The Board or a Board Panel would serve as a secondary appeal to a group of individuals that were not involved in the primary decision making.
+The Exchange is seeking to afford its members due process when seeking an appeal.